MESA Guidelines and Examples of Using IEEE 1815.2

 Through standardization of communication specifications, MESA accelerates interoperability, scalability, safety, quality, availability, and affordability in distributed energy resources (DER), in particular energy storage systems (ESS) and their components.

-Set Active Power Use Case
+Example Guidelines for Set Active Power Use Case

 Set Active Power (aka Charge/Discharge) is a very basic function for Energy Storage Systems (ESSs) (or any other DER) in which the ESS is requested to charge or discharge at a specific rate or at a specific percentage of maximum discharge (WMax), either through direct commands or via a schedule for specific times and durations.